Achievable logoAchievable logo

 Bankruptcy

-If a company’s financial situation gets worse, it may file for bankruptcy.
-At this point, creditors may force the company to liquidate if a deal can’t be made in bankruptcy court.
-This results in the company shutting down operations, selling all company assets, and using the proceeds to pay back as many creditors and investors as possible.
-Preferred stock has a higher priority than common stock, but they’re below everything else.
-As a reminder:
+If a company’s financial condition continues to deteriorate, it may file for bankruptcy.
+In bankruptcy, creditors may force the company to liquidate if a deal can’t be reached in bankruptcy court.
+Liquidation means the company shuts down operations, sells its assets, and uses the proceeds to repay creditors and investors in order of priority.

 Corporate liquidation priority